Zander-9909/dddas_ceg4912-4913/native-react-project-dddas/README.md

 This Native React project is setup with [Expo Go](https://reactnative.dev/docs/environment-setup).

-To start the expo server, make sure to run 'npm install' to download all the dependencies, as they are not stored in the repo.
-Then simply run the command 'npx expo start'.
+To start the expo server:
+1. Run 'npm install' command after the initial clone to install dependencies.
+2. Run the command 'npx expo start'.
+3. Scan the QR Code with the Expo Go app on Android or Camera App on iOS.

+Note: The host device and mobile device have to be connected to the same local network.
+May not work at the uni's network.